-'''

-reframe.utility.sanity.chain(iterables)

-Replacement for the itertools.chain() function.

-reframe.utility.sanity.contains(seq, key) Deferrable version of the in operator.
+- reframe.utility.sanity.avg(iterable) Return the average of all the elements of iterable. - reframe.utility.sanity.contains(seq, key) Deferrable version of the in operator.

 Returns key in seq.

 reframe.utility.sanity.count(iterable) Return the element count of iterable.